kvakvs/beam_bots/Doc/source/index.rst

 *   ShortString are encoded with 8 bit length, followed by ASCII characters
 *   BigEndianFloat32 are encoded as IEEE 32-bit big-endian float.
-*   Signed- and UnsignedInts are encoded big-endian.
+*   Signed- and UInts are encoded big-endian.

 NEW_SESSION
 -----------